CodingKitten-YT/kittengames-docs/docs/deploying/desktop-app.md

 [Download Installer (EXE)](https://drive.google.com/file/d/1DSIEwgFTnxTWjIQ7RaO_joTyW2szbmHg/view?usp=sharing)

-When you download the EXE file and run it, it will automatically install all necessary files onto your system.
-If you prefer, you can also download the ZIP file, which contains the entire build folder generated using ElectronJS.
+When you download the EXE file and run it, it will install the application onto your system.

 ### Updating to New Versions
 When a new version of the app is available, simply download and run the new installer to update your installation.